-The Global Framework provides the international community with a common approach to connecting people-centric information (socio-economic and environmental data) to a location, and improves the accessibility and usability of this geospatially-enabled data.
-Figure 1 highlights the importance of location information as an integrating tool between the three domains: society, the economy and the environment.
+The Global Framework provides the international community with a common approach to connecting people-centric information (socio-economic and environmental statistics) to a location, and improves the accessibility and usability of these geospatially-enabled statistics.
+At this point in time, the scope of the Global Framework has been confined to the socio-economic and environmental statistics traditionally produced by NSOs, but may be extended to other environmental and information sources in the future.